Blue Sky® Habitat Fund

 Lower Columbia River, Clatsop County, Oregon

-This project will help salmon grow and increase their survival rate as they journey from their spawning grounds to the Pacific Ocean and back.
+This project helps salmon grow and increase their survival rate as they journey from their spawning grounds to the Pacific Ocean and back.
 Threatened Columbia River salmon need special places to rest and forage for food before they enter the ocean as well as once they return.
 Because of habitat loss, available tidal foraging habitat along the Columbia River represents only 13% of what historically existed.
-This project focuses on restoring access to one of the last remaining large off-channel foraging and rearing habitats for out-migrating salmon before they encounter the hardened shoreline of Astoria and enter the ocean phase of their life cycle.
+This project focused on restoring access to one of the last remaining large off-channel foraging and rearing habitats for out-migrating salmon before they encounter the hardened shoreline of Astoria and enter the ocean phase of their life cycle.
 The area is a 45-acre parcel of tidal wetland next to the Lewis & Clark National Wildlife Refuge and within the Twilight Eagle Sanctuary.
 The railroad that passes through this site constricts the natural flow of water and prevents salmon from reaching the high-quality tidal habitat just beyond the railroad.
-Our comprehensive restoration plan will address this by creating new openings in the railroad embankment, allowing water and fish to move freely once again.
-Specifically, this project involves: creating two new fully fish-passable openings underneath the railroad, reducing velocities at the only existing opening to facilitate fish passage, planting native plants in tidal wetlands, and restoring unrestricted access to essential rearing habitat for juvenile salmonids.
+A comprehensive restoration plan addresses this by creating new openings in the railroad embankment, allowing water and fish to move freely once again.
+Specifically, this project involved: creating two new fully fish-passable openings underneath the railroad, reducing velocities at the only existing opening to facilitate fish passage, planting native plants in tidal wetlands, and restoring unrestricted access to essential rearing habitat for juvenile salmonids.
+Native fish benefited: Lower Columbia River Chinook and Coho Salmon and Steelhead; Columbia River Chum Salmon.

 Powerdale Corridor RM 3 Floodplain Reconnection Project – Hood River Watershed Group

 The Hood River Watershed Group, Confederated Tribes of the Warm Springs, and Columbia Land Trust have prioritized habitat enhancement projects on the mainstem Hood River along the Powerdale Corridor, a former hydroelectric project site whose dam was removed in 2010.
 The goal of the project is to improve aquatic habitat and ecological functions that support ESA listed salmon and steelhead populations, as well as other native fish that utilize the mainstem.
-Specific restoration actions include restoring off-channel rearing and spawning habitat and reducing peak flows in the mainstem by reestablishing floodplain and side channel connectivity.
+Specific restoration actions included restoring off-channel rearing and spawning habitat and reducing peak flows in the mainstem by reestablishing floodplain and side channel connectivity.
+Native fish benefited: Lower Columbia River Spring and Fall Chinook Salmon, Summer and Winter Steelhead, and Coho Salmon; Pacific Lamprey.

 Salt Creek River Mile (Rm) 3.0 Ecological Restoration – Rogue River Watershed Council